tesarge/Japan/README.md

-# japan
+# 'Visit Japan' website

-A project portraying a tourism website for Japan
+In this project I learned:

+..How to create a parallax scrolling effect

+..JS form validation

+..Video embedding